KhankNyo/ps1/README.md

   - `$0, $zero, $8, $t0`
 - Variables are declared by writing its name followed by an equal sign.
 Example syntax:
   - `MyVariable = 1`
-- Labels are declared by Writing its name followed by a colon.
+- Labels are declared by writing its name followed by a colon.
 Example syntax:
 ```
 MyLabel:
   bra MyLabel